 Global Arts & Culture and International CSR Executive

 Mentoring Panmela Castro

-Rena M. De Sisto oversees support for nonprofit arts institutions worldwide as well as corporate social responsibility (CSR), including philanthropic giving outside of the U.S. for Bank of America.
+Rena M. De Sisto oversees support for nonprofit arts institutions worldwide as well as environmental, social and governance (ESG), including philanthropic giving outside of the U.S. for Bank of America.
 Rena’s career in financial services spans more than 25 years, and includes positions in marketing, communications and corporate affairs.
 She has also managed the marketing and communications programs for numerous financial services mergers.
 She serves as a Managing Director of the Metropolitan Opera, as a member of the British Museum Chairman’s Advisory Group; and is a board member of the Fondazione Palazzo Strozzi, Florence, Italy; Opera America; and the Fund for the Preservation of Diplomatic Treasures Abroad, a State Department initiative.
 She lives in New York City.

 President, Nami Rede Feminista de Arte Urbana